-We have the different filaments separated by Material ease of use.
-From the Material ease of use drop down, select "All" to view all our preloaded filament slicing profiles.
+We have the different filament types separated by Material ease of use.
+From the Material ease of use drop down, select "All" to view all our pre-loaded filament slicing profiles.
 The TAZ ships with a filament sample for the first print.
 Refer to the included Quick Start Guide for the proper "First Run" settings.